ibireme/c_numconv_benchmark/README.md

 # Number Conversion Benchmark in C
-Benchmark algorithm for converting between numbers and strings in C/C++ This project evaluates the performance of functions that convert numbers to and from strings in C/C++.
+This project evaluates the performance of functions that convert numbers to and from strings in C/C++.

-The functions named `yy` is implemented or modified by me, and used in the [yyjson](https://github.com/ibireme/yyjson) library.
+The functions named `yy` is implemented or rewritten by me, and used in the [yyjson](https://github.com/ibireme/yyjson) library.

 # Requirement